 Patrick Sutczak

-We are delighted to announce the emergence of three new pieces by one who is a vital part of the fabric of Raincoat.
+We are delighted to announce the emergence of a stream of new pieces by one who is a vital part of the fabric of Raincoat.
 Patrick Sutczak is the other third of the running of this place.
 He has been, even before the lease was signed, our inspiration, our anchor, our friend and our curator extraordinaire.
 He has an uncanny, intuitive approach to what goes where, sets out the most disparate of groupings on the floor, and when all those art works over which he has cast his spell move upwards onto the walls, suddenly the whole place starts to hum !
-The only thing missing has been the continuation of his OWN art practice, which has taken a back-seat to many other things going on in life.... but, finally he announced that he just had to answer to "that need to put hands on paper" .. things were moving and we waited and here you have them : three pieces, generated by the essential elements of our existence - Birth, Life and Death.
+The only thing missing has been the continuation of his OWN art practice, which has taken a back-seat to many other things going on ... but he recently announced that he "just had to answer to that need to put hands on paper"; things were moving and we waited and here you have another three examples of the creative talent of this man.

-Called "Emergence","Realization" and "Dissolve", they are delicate tracery in acrylic pen on archival paper, bearing perhaps resemblance to calligraphy - at any rate, telling their own story - but also with something universal about them !
+Called "Void - II, III and IV ", they are sensitive and enigmatic drawings - delicate tracery in acrylic pen on archival paper, bearing perhaps resemblance to calligraphy - at any rate, telling their own story - but also with something universal about them !

 Richard Barker